What's on this page...

-The Stone of Scone is an ancient block of red sandstone that was used for many centuries in Scottish coronations until it was taken to England in 1296.
+The stone is an ancient block of red sandstone that was used for many centuries in Scottish coronations until it was taken to England in 1296.
 However, it was returned to Scotland in 1996 where it now sits along with the Scottish Regalia at Edinburgh Castle.
-Scone Palace has its own stone outside the chapel at Moot Hill which can be visited and even sat on for photographs, although you should note that the stone is a copy so you won’t be able to perform your own coronation on it!Read more...